Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 For example, you can wear a protective cloth face mask in public, practice frequent hand-washing and other preventative measures, prioritize sleep, and stock up on at least two weeks of food, medications, and other essential supplies in your home.

 “If you’re feeling anxious, check in with your doctor for reassurance,” adds Dr. Virant.
 “Ask: What are some things I should be doing?”

 If you’re like CreakyJoints member Susan S., you’re likely already doing your best to stay healthy: “I got my flu shot, carry hand sanitizer, wash my hands often — and thoroughly.
 I don’t hold on the shopping cart with my bare hands,” she wrote on our Facebook page.
 “Will this be enough?
 I just know that I’m trying.”

-Unlike many healthy individuals, many people who are immunocompromised know the proper steps they need to take to keep healthy and prevent infections such as viruses, says Laurie Ferguson, PhD, clinical psychologist and Vice President of Research and Education for the Global Healthy Living Foundation.
+Unlike many healthy individuals, many people with underlying health issues or who are immunocompromised know the proper steps they need to take to keep healthy and prevent infections such as viruses, says Laurie Ferguson, PhD, clinical psychologist and Vice President of Research and Education for the Global Healthy Living Foundation.

 Remind yourself: “I’ve been practicing this.
 This is already how I live so I don’t have to be more frightened,” Dr. Ferguson says.

 “Those of us on immunosuppressants are really good with washing our hands and not touching our face — it’s ingrained in us already,” agrees Dr. Virant.
 “We already have pretty good skills in terms of staying well.”